To help prevent the spread of coronavirus, you should:

 The NHS website has further advice on how to avoid spreading coronavirus.

-Face coverings will not be mandatory for:
+Face coverings are not mandatory for:

-- anyone under the age of 11
+- children under the age of 11

 If you have symptoms of COVID-19 (cough and/or high temperature) you and all members of your household should isolate at home.
 Wearing a face covering does not mean that you can go out if you have symptoms.

+Find out how to make your own face covering.
 You can get advice from the World Health Organisation on how to correctly wear a face covering.